wseaton/gpu-pruner/README.md

           [default: 30]

   -d, --daemon-mode
-          whether or not to run in daemon mode
+          daemon mode to run in, if true, will run indefinitely

   -c, --check-interval <CHECK_INTERVAL>
           interval in seconds to check for idle pods, only used in daemon mode